Freight Shipping from Memphis to Portland

 How much does it cost to ship freight from Memphis to Portland?

-Full truckload (FTL) rates from Memphis, TN to Portland, OR currently range from $5,160-$6,360 for a standard dry van load over the 2,400-mile route.
+Full truckload (FTL) rates from Memphis, TN to Portland, OR currently range $5,160-$6,360 (roughly $2.15-$2.66 per mile over 2,400 miles).
 LTL shipments typically cost $1,520-$2,440 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Portland?